 Ms. Senior Alabama 2021

-Tammy Little Haynes wins
+Tammy Little Haynes

 Click on this photo for the story from The Jackson County Sentinel "Former Miss Alabama, Tammy Little Haynes, Looks back after 30 years."

 Click on this photo for the Walk to Defeat ALS fundraiser - the Passion of Tammy's heart.

 Click on this photo for the video of Tammy Little performing in the Talent Preliminaries in Miss America 1985.

 My first response to being asked to be in the Ms. Senior Alabama was “no”.
 I’m so happy I changed my mind!
 This pageant is about serving others and supporting other women in a positive manner.
 I have a network of Christian sisters supporting me with prayer and encouraging words.
 I’ll take that each and every day of my life.

 Being Ms Senior Alabama gives me an opportunity to bring awareness to ALS and raise funds in hope of finding a cure and help families cope with the challenges daily life.
 I also educate others about the hospice benefit that will help enhance the quality of life for those with a terminal disease.

 Tammy started singing in church at the young age of two and still enjoys singing and speaking at churches and special events.
 She was 1979 Jackson County’s Junior Miss and a finalist at the Alabama Junior Miss Program.
 Tammy then started competing in the Miss Alabama Pageant and after five years of personal growth and perseverance, Tammy won the title of Miss Alabama 1984.
 She was awarded the non-finalist talent award at Miss America and chosen to be a Miss America Showstopper.
 Tammy lived in Nashville and performed at Opryland USA.
 She opened for